volab/IoT_EPS/_1_userDoc/source/softDev.rst

  - change IP in softAP_IP and Port in softAP_port                                           DONE
  - change name of the file to config4.json                                                  DONE

+To be added 09/05/2019
+ - IP add in soft AP mode to display it (what the utility ?)
+ - mac add to display it

 ====================================